What is aortic regurgitation?

 The treatment options for aortic regurgitation include:

-• medications – including drugs to lower blood pressure, calcium channel blockers and diuretics (to help prevent fluid build-up)
+- medications – including drugs to lower blood pressure, calcium channel blockers and diuretics (to help prevent fluid build-up)

-• aortic valve repair – including a variety of procedures to either reshape the valve flaps, patch holes in the valve, remove excess valve tissue or separate valve flaps that are fused together.
+- aortic valve repair – including a variety of procedures to either reshape the valve flaps, patch holes in the valve, remove excess valve tissue or separate valve flaps that are fused together.
 Leaking replacement valves may also be repaired by inserting a plug using a catheter

-• aortic valve replacement – to remove the damaged valve and replace it with a mechanical valve (made from an artificial material such as metal or carbon) or biological tissue valve (made from human or animal heart tissue).
+- aortic valve replacement – to remove the damaged valve and replace it with a mechanical valve (made from an artificial material such as metal or carbon) or biological tissue valve (made from human or animal heart tissue).
 This can be done using open surgery or a minimally invasive technique via smaller cuts.
 In very selected cases a transcatheter aortic valve replacement (TAVR) can be considered

-Discover our team of cardiology experts
+Discover our team of aortic regurgitation experts

-Meet our team of leading cardiologists and cardiac surgeons.
 From heart health to advanced interventions, our specialists are here to provide personalised care to you